 - 2.14 The school meets the standard. - 2.15 The school's risk assessment policy clearly describes the roles and responsibilities of staff in identifying and mitigating risk.
 Appropriate and suitably thorough risk assessments are drawn up for all areas of the site, in-school activities and trips and visits.
-The needs of individual pupils are also taken into account where safeguarding or other risks are identified.
-The school takes external advice on the suitability of its risk assessments and appropriate critical incident planning is undertaken.
+The needs of individual pupils are also taken into account where risk is identified.
 The arrangements are likely to be sufficient to meet the needs of the proposed increase in pupil numbers.